samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      * command: `mv {path_to_download}/mgltools_x86_64Linux2_1.5.6.tar .`

 ### 1.5: Install Autodock Vina and MGL Tools into your container
-> In 1.5, we will add in the installation commands for Autodock Vina and MGL Tools to the buildfile.
+> In 1.5, we will add in the installation commands for Autodock Vina and MGL Tools to the definition_file.
 >
 > When building your own container, this is where you would add in any command line program installation steps.

-1. Open your `buildfile-base`
+1. Open your `definition_file-base`
 2. Under the `%file` section, add the steps to copy `autodock_vina_1_1_2_linux_x86.tgz` and `mgltools_x86_64Linux2_1.5.6.tar` into the container.
-The `%file` section of the `buildfile-base` should look like the codeblock below:
+The `%file` section of the `definition_file-base` should look like the codeblock below:
      ``` bash
      %file
      autodock_vina_1_1_2_linux_x86.tgz /opt/app/dependencies/
      mgltools_x86_64Linux2_1.5.6.tar /opt/app/dependencies/
      ```
-3. In the `%post` section of `buildfile-base`, append the steps to install Autodock Vina and MGL Tools after the conda environment installation.
+3. In the `%post` section of `definition_file-base`, append the steps to install Autodock Vina and MGL Tools after the conda environment installation.
      ``` bash
      # install AutoDock Vina
      cd /opt/app/dependencies